AmitOren8/Visualiztion-ML-Project/README.md

 -- **'Campaign ML' folder** - Contains jupyter notebooks for running machine learning algorithms and using other python libraries for exploring data about                                 campaign acceptance.
                                Read the README.md file in the folder for more details.

+ -- **Project Conclusion and Insights.pdf** - Final insights and conclusions of the project.